JOKeRiino/EZSA_RTScheduler/README.md

 * dms_from_file( /path )

 ## Output:
-For the above example the output looks as follows:
+For the above example the output looks as follows: \
+Hyperperiod, Utilisation, and the output array are displayed.
+Also a gant chart of the output is generated (Limited to 200 chars max.)
 ### RMS:
 ```
 Hyperperiode:  30